ITU-BDSA2024-GROUP9/Chirp/docs/report.md

 together correctly by asserting that data appears as expected in both the interface and the database.

 #### UI Testing
+Our UI tests aim to verify that the user interface is functioning as intended.
+The tests cover core functionality, asserting that a user can register, login, post cheeps, access timelines, etc. as intended.
+The tests are made using Playwright and use the NUnit test suite, as this allowed the group to use the Playwright test-generation tool.
 #### Integration Testing

 Integration tests verify that different components of the Chirp application (e.g. endpoints, database) work together correctly.